Friday, June 25, 2010

 There's a special kind of law that governs all Creation, you see.
 As several religious traditions will tell you, including Western Christian orthodoxy, these laws are both highly secret and highly powerful.
 If you can uncover the hidden secrets of these laws, you can tap into their unlimited power.
 In this spiritual understanding (which, I'd like to emphasize, is not limited to any one religion) God's divine creativity is considered to be a tap.
 It's hard to find this sacred tap, and it's even harder to figure out how to turn it on.
 But once you have the secret knowledge (gnosis) of how to turn on the tap, you can get whatever you want.

 Mystics of all religious traditions frequently fall into the narcissistic mire of believing that (1) there is such a tap and (2) they alone know how to find and control said tap.
 These same mystics are usually delighted to share the information with their disciples for a price.
-Sometimes, as with people such as Kevin Trudeau, the price is mere money.
+Sometimes, as with the modern writers noted above, the price is mere money.
 More often, the mystic seeks to gather for him/herself a treasure considered even more valuable to a narcissist than wealth.
 That treasure is status.

 A dysfunctional mystic can live quite comfortably as an ascetic, disdaining wealth, comfort, and personal possessions, as long as he or she receives a steady diet of status to feed an ongoing psychological state of status addiction -- an addiction to status, as opposed to an addiction to psychotropic substances.
 The addiction to status operates in a person's central nervous system like any other addiction.
 There are constant cravings.
 Getting a "hit" of status causes the brain to release dopamine in the same way that getting a "hit" of cocaine causes the brain to release dopamine.